Relativistic hydrodynamics with phase transition: First-order phase transition

-Last but not least is the radius of convergence of the spin-0 sector in the first-order phase transition which is shown in Fig. \ref{fig: rc-FO-spin-0}.
-Similar to the spin-1 and spin-2 sectors, there is a rise near the transition point which seems to be unique in first-order transitions.
-Likewise, the Eq. \eqref{eq:compare-rc} seems to be held in the first-order EoS.
+Finally, in Fig. \ref{fig: rc-FO-spin-0}, we present the radius of convergence of the spin-0 sector in the first-order phase transition.
+Similar to the spin-1 and spin-2 sectors, there is a rise near the transition point of the stable branch, which seems to be a unique feature of the first-order transitions.
+Likewise, Eq. \eqref{eq:compare-rc} holds in the first-order EoS.